ansys/pymapdl/README.rst

       url          = {https://doi.org/10.5281/zenodo.4009467}
     }

-Please visit  above for the most recent citation as the citation here may not be current.
+Please visit the link above for the most recent citation as the citation here may not be current.